infobaleen/infobaleen.github.io/docs/Other/Data-Specification.md

-## Infobaleen - Data Specification
+## Sift Lab - Data Specification

-A datamodel in Infobaleen is made up of three data tables.
+A datamodel in Sift Lab is made up of three data tables.
 Each line in the interaction table is linked to a specific user and item in the item and user tables.

 ```mermaid